Write a program that produces as hello message in the format Hello, <name>!

 you can access command line arguments

-by using the function System.Environment.getArgs :: IO [String]
+by using the function System.Environment.getArgs :: IO [String].

-First import System.Environment
+First import System.Environment then

-pull the result of getArgs
+pull the result of getArgs from the IO monad.

 The first element of the result will be the program name,